You may be wondering what on earth the link between a wonky carrot and a bottle of natural wine is, but bear with us.

 The most obvious point of difference is in the key ingredient of wine: the grapes.
 Cheap, mass-produced wines can’t afford to be made with the pick of the crops, they have to be made with the cheapest, lowest quality grapes in order to maximise the wineries’ profits.
 But to cover up the fact the grapes taste disgusting, the winery has to add in a ton of sugar in wine to make it drinkable.

 Natural wine has no added sugar.
-In fact, it has nothing to hide behind: no chemicals, no sweeteners, nothing.
+In fact, it has nothing to hide behind: no chemicals, no sweeteners, no sulphites, nothing.
 Natural wine relies on the high-quality grapes to do the talking for it – to imbue their incredible flavour into the resulting liquid nectar.

 Keen to learn more about sugar in wine?
 Find out which wine has the lowest sugar content.